Mourty/ExtendedTime/README.md

 <br/>

 ## License
-### The Licensing of this library has changed from MIT, to LGPL 2.1+ as of Version 2.0.0
 This library is licensed under the **GNU Lesser General Public License v2.1 or later (LGPL 2.1+).**

 This means you are free to use, modify, and distribute this library under the terms of the LGPL 2.1+.